September 2024

-The global food enzymes market size accounted for USD 2.06 billion in 2022 and it is expected to hit around USD 3.92 billion by 2032, expanding at a CAGR of 6.7% from 2023 to 2032.
+The global food enzymes market size is estimated at USD 2.34 billion in 2024 and is anticipated to reach around USD 4.47 billion by 2034, expanding at a CAGR of 6.70% between 2024 and 2034.

 Enzymes are proteins that initiate or increase biological events and are often utilized to accelerate and target specific chemical reactions.
 Enzymes are derived from several sources, the most common being plant & animal extraction or fermentation from microbes, including genetically engineered microorganisms.
 Food enzymes are frequently employed in food processing due to their numerous advantages, which include texture, flavor, aroma improvement, preservation, viscosity, and tenderization.
 Enzymes are widely utilized in the baking, fruit juice, and cheese-producing industries, as well as in brewing.